Applied Cognitive Oversight: Recommended Readings

 McGuinness et al. (2025).
 "Neural Chameleons."
 Models learn to hide their thoughts from unseen activation monitors.
 Probe evasion as adversarial response to channel 1 instruments.
 Directly relevant to the adversarial robustness section of the programme.

 Fleming & Lau.
 Meta-d' and Type-2 Signal Detection Theory.
 The cognitive science measurement framework missing from the introspection literature.
 Quantifies introspective sensitivity independent of response bias.
-The formal tool AAE imports for calibrating channel 2 instruments.
+The formal tool ACO imports for calibrating channel 2 instruments.

 Cacioli (2026).
 "Do LLMs Know What They Know?
 Measuring Metacognitive Efficiency with Signal Detection Theory." arxiv:2603.25112.
 Applies meta-d' to four LLMs across 224K trials.
 Demonstrates the formal framework works on models, not just humans.